 Thankfully, that is not how things are run in Florida.
 Florida is among the 13 states that have adopted a law that relies on the concept of comparative negligence.
 This means that an individual can assert a claim against somebody in the event that the other person is responsible for part of the incident.

 A good illustration of this is in the case of an automobile accident that is caused by a reckless, fast driver, but where the victim was found to be turning in front of the driver with no working turn signal.
 The jury could determine that the victim is 10 percent accountable for the accident and assign 90 percent to the driver who caused the accident.
-If it is determined by the jury to be worth $100,000, the plaintiff will collect $90,000, with his or her portion of the responsibility cut off by the total damage award.

-Pure Comparative Negligence
+Florida’s Pure Comparative Negligence Rule

 Although it is a common query, it’s not one that can be answered by knowing the specifics of your situation.
 This is due to the fact that there’s no precise formula for determining what an injury claim is worth.
-There are many variables that affect the amount you’ll get as a result, and it’s always best to consult an experienced personal injury lawyer to discuss the specific case you have.

-What Damages can I claim in a personal Injury Claim?
+What Damages Can I Claim in a Personal Injury Claim?

 There are three kinds of damages that victims may be awarded based on circumstances of the case.